Cute couple tattoo designs — a few things to consider before getting matching tattoos

 Getting a tattoo is a very vulnerable moment in your life.
 It’s also a very important decision — one that needs a good amount of preparation and thought.
 To know if you even want a tattoo is something that should be solidified in your mind before you get one.

-That’s why I suggest that you have your own tattoo, before committing to get one with someone else.
+That’s why I suggest you have your own tattoo before committing to getting one with someone else.

 This is solely my personal opinion.
 I know a couple who both had their first tattoo with one another, and they love it!
 But I wouldn’t personally do that.
-I had three previous tattoos before I got one with my husband, and my best friend — in one day, haha.
+I had three previous tattoos before I got one with my husband.

 Now let’s get to some design ideas.
-I would advise that you don’t copy these designs exactly.
+I would advise you not to copy these designs exactly.
 After all, it should be unique to you.
 This is just a post about some inspiration to get your ideas going.

 matchy, but not too matchy